BlueStamp-Engineering-2022/Shaunabh_BSE_Project/index.md

-# TableTop Robot (205)
+# TableTop Robot
-A autonomous wanderer robot that doesn't fall off a table.
+An autonomous wanderer robot that doesn't fall off a table using infrared light detection as a method to detect a ledge.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|